andrewRCr/TaskFocus/README.md

 # TaskFocus

 Personal task management application with both native desktop and web-based user interfaces.
-Allows users to create and manage their to-do items, using concepts from the Getting Things Done (GTD) productivity system.
+Allows users to create and manage to-do items, using concepts from the Getting Things Done (GTD) productivity system.
 Full-stack application built with C# and .NET, with continuous integration and deployment via Azure DevOps pipelines.

  Today view | Projects view | Contexts view | Settings view
 |------------|-------------|-------------|-------------|